A 2025 Guide to Teaching English in China

 If you have got your degree from an English-speaking country, it could be an exception to the policy.

-So, if you meet all these requirements, you would be eligible to teach in China after obtaining the Z visa.
+If you meet all these requirements, you will be eligible to teach in China after obtaining the Z visa.

 Do you need to speak Chinese?